tompston/gomakeme/README.md

 The `user_module` will be created in the `modules` directory.

+#### sqlc: true

+If true, then sqlc config files and sql files for modules will also be generated inside `/db` dir.
+The sql files that would be used by sqlc would include

+- table with the name of the module + 3 frequently used columns (id, created_at, updated_at)
+- 5 CRUD queries with placeholder values

+#### include_db_snippet: true

+If true, includes a snippet inside the controllers that can create a connection to the database

 ### Module

 A single module will hold 5 basic CRUD endpoints, that will be automatically available to the server.
 The generated controllers are held in seperate files, where the name of the file indicates what type of http request is associated with it.
 The controllers can also hold common functions, such as